technomancy/slamhound/README.md

 ## Leiningen 1.x

-If you are still using Leiningen 1.x you can use an older version of Slamhound:

-    $ lein plugin install lein-slamhound 1.2.0

 The `lein-slamhound` plugin is deprecated, and the `:aliases` approach above is recommended for users of Leiningen 2.
-However, the plugin still works for people still stuck on an old Leiningen version.
+However, if you are still using Leiningen 1.x you can use the `run` task:

+    $ lein run -m slam.hound src/foo

+Since Leiningen 1.x doesn't support partially-applied aliases, you would have to make a shell alias if you don't want to type the full invocation out every time.

 ## License